Audio Version [click the globe to change language]

 - You’ll also want to optimise WordPress to make sure you have a spiffingly fast site

 How often, I hear you say.
 Are 30 minutes a day enough?
-1 hour a day?
+What about 1 hour a day?

 What are you, a part-timer?

-If you want a successful blog, a blog that can earn you money and pays the bills, then be prepared to publish once a day.
-If you can handle more, then do more.
+If you want a successful blog, a blog that can earn you money and pays the bills, then be prepared to publish as often as you can when you’re getting started.

 It’s not about time – it’s about content.
 Do you think it took me only 30 minutes to write this?
 (I wish!)

-That said, don’t beat yourself up if you miss the odd day.
+That said, don’t beat yourself up if you start to fall behind your schedule.
 Just get back on the proverbial horse and keep going.

 Let me add something here: there isn’t really a magic number when it comes to posting frequency.
 You can post 3 times a week if that makes you happy, or even once a week.
 But if you want success fast, then you have to consider the math: